ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/6-projects/README.md

 cp  -r  <path>/binder  .
 ```

-7. If you provided your own Jupyter Notebook(s), update dependencies in the `binder/environment.yml` file (do not include Jupyter and Jupyterlab as dependencies since they will be provided by MyBinder.org)
+7. If you used your own Jupyter Notebook(s), update dependencies in the `binder/environment.yml` file (do not include Jupyter and Jupyterlab as dependencies since they will be provided by MyBinder.org)

 8. Copy the LICENSE and .gitignore file from the ISMB tutorial
 ```